 Choosing a Research Area & Primary Research Advisor

-Active Exploration Requirement: Participation in at least 3 research groups is required before selecting a Primary Research Advisor.
-A “rotation” may vary greatly from one research area to the next and is defined by the DCB as any one of the following:
+Active Exploration Requirement: Participation in at least 3 research groups is required.
+A “rotation” may may differ depending on the research area and is defined by the DCB as one of the following:

 • Attendance at a minimum of 3 group meetings